-SANDERS: The work that we did to create software enabled them a much more efficient [approach], both in terms of human capacity and the use of our refueling aircraft for aerial refueling aircraft.
+SANDERS: The work that we did to create software enabled a much more efficient [approach], both in terms of human capacity and the use of our aerial refueling aircraft.
 And now we’ve taken that same capability and are using it in the Korean Theater, Pacific Theater and others.

 WERT: Col. Sanders, is it fair to say that people are using the time that they would have dedicated fighting an antiquated system to more methodically plotting out how to put tankers where they’re needed most?

 SANDERS: I would say that the software enables what used to be humans doing that on calculators and whiteboards to the point that now there are fewer humans involved.
 It used to take six people six to eight hours a day to do that plan.
 Now it takes two people 30 minutes.

 WERT: In parallel with the journey that we’ve been on with Kessel Run, as a Program Executive Officer, I can direct our other software efforts to start transitioning to this Agile DevOps approach, and I have been.
 So, we actually now have many examples we can talk about of software efforts, like Personnel Recovery Command and Control is releasing updates every two weeks.

 When we have a downed airman, [the software] is used to report and locate.
 So that’s one way that we’ve been building on the success of Kessel Run.
 We’re working to apply it everywhere within my portfolio.